Bachelor of Performing Arts (Stage and Screen)

 • A graduate showreel package including a showreel scene and on-screen monologues, headshots and voice-over reel.
 These are given to all industry invitees on a USB and sent to all important employers and production houses across Australia.

-• Showcast online listing as an ACA Graduate
+• Showcase online listing as an ACA Graduate

 • Curriculum vitae